 #3 You don’t have enough review type posts

 A good number to have is 10.
-Write at least 10 posts that can be considered as review type and add schema mark-up to all of them.
+Write at least 10 posts that can be considered review types and add schema mark-up to them.

-Don’t give up if you are not getting any result, focus on your mistakes and revamp your strategy.
+Don’t give up if you are not getting any results.
+Focus on your mistakes and revamp your strategy.

 Make sure you are not misusing the schema markup validation.
-You should use them where you genuinely feel it should be.
+You should use them where you genuinely feel they should be.

-Follow the above mentioned steps and look for the errors you have made.
-Correct them and let google crawl your site and in few days you may see the results in your favour.
-Make sure you are using Google search console.
+Follow the above-mentioned steps and look for the errors you have made.
+Correct them and let google crawl your site, and in a few days, you may see the results in your favor.
+Make sure you are using the Google search console.

-if you see anybody asking this question on a forum or social media, don’t hesitate to tweak them this post.
+If you see anybody asking this question on a forum or social media, don’t hesitate to ping them this post.

-If you are facing any problem, ask me though the comments section below.
+If you are facing any problems, ask me through the comments section below.

 Hello, I am reading your post about improving seo.
 I want to ask you if you can advise me on how to properly set it up and not just squeeze money.
 I have already set it up twice and have had bad experiences.
 The last one had it done by an external company, which I found out later and had the other company refresh the page and sent it to me slowly in Hungarian. 🙂 I have no problem paying for the results I want to see.
 Thanks in advance for the advice.
 Sincerely .
 Madleniak